 Not my area, but I need a landing page to refer to for some layperson contacts of mine.

-Starting from an overview by Javier we can find many approaches.
+Starting from an overview by Javier we can find many approaches to more abstract recommender systems.

 - Most Popular recommendations (the baseline)